jotux/C_standards/readme.md

 #### 4.1 Macros

-Macros will always be encompassed by brackets.
+Macros shall always be encompassed by brackets.
 Many problems that arise from using macros are associated with not using brackets to encompass them.
 Macro use should be avoided whenever possible.
 If you need a macro-like functionality use inline functions instead.